chrocapix/utilz/README.md

 A CLI parsing tool, inspired by [zig-clap](https://github.com/Hejsil/zig-clap) but simpler and less configurable.

-You simply write the help message, `utilz.argz` parses it and gives you a struct with the corresponding fields.
+You simply write the help message, `utilz.argz` parses it and gives you a struct with corresponding fields.
 Any line begining with '-' or '<', ignoring initial spaces, adds a field to the result, according to the folowing rules.

 If the line starts with `-`, it's an option. both short (`-h`) and long (`--help`) are supported, eg: